MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 4. For SSH public key, enter content of your **id_rsa.pub** key (the one you created with the script) in a single line, with no line feeds or spaces.

-5. Enter your User OCID in a single line, with no line feeds or spaces.
+5. Enter your User OCID (you have copied this in your notepad in Part 3) in a single line, with no line feeds or spaces.

 6. For API private key, enter the contents of your **api_key** file.
 Below table summarizes the inputs in Configure Variables page.